canc1993/cheshire-gapfilling/README.md

 ## System Requirements

 ### Hardware Requirements
-The package requires only a standard computer with enough RAM to support the operations defined by a user.
+The package requires only a standard computer with enough RAM to support the operations defined by users.
 For optimal performance, we recommend a computer with the following specs:

 RAM: 16+ GB